 High school classes often play graduation songs at senior events like prom and the actual graduation ceremony, so they should be chosen with a varied audience in mind.
 Songs can't have any inappropriate language or suggestive lyrics.
-It's also important to consider the type of music.
-Pop music, show tunes, and country music will be more accessible to all listeners than some other genres like heavy metal or rap.
+It's also important to consider the type of music that the student body enjoys.
 Many band, orchestra, and choir directors make a point of having their students perform the senior song, so you may also want to consider the availability of orchestral and choral arrangements of potential songs.

 If you're getting ready to make the high school graduation song decision, consider the following steps:

 - Gather song ideas/nominations from students.
 Make announcements and spread the word to your friends and classmates that this is their chance to let their opinions be heard.

 - Have class officers narrow the ideas down to a reasonable number to present on a ballot.
 Four to six songs would be ideal.
 The officers can make cuts by only choosing songs with multiple nominations and by eliminating songs that may present problems, such as a song with vulgar lyrics.

 - Create and print ballots.

 - Ask the senior students to vote for their favorite song.
 If the school will allow it, a class-wide assembly is the easiest way to hold a vote.
 This will bring the largest number of seniors together at the same time and hopefully allow more students to have a say in the final decision.
 Voting can also take place during homeroom, lunch periods, or before and after school.
 This entire process can also take place alongside voting for other class symbols.
 Simply expand the nomination and ballot guidelines.

 - If possible, before voting, play the songs for students or offer a chance to read the lyrics.
 Some students may be swayed by a good title without realizing what the song is really about or how it sounds, leading to a vote for a song they don't really enjoy.